 Section II: Observation and Recovery Beds/Rooms

 BCBSMT administers claims for Observation/Recovery Beds/Rooms.
-Prior Authorization is required.
-Participating Providers may contact BCBSMT at 1-855-258-3489.

 Payment will be made for Observation Beds/Rooms and Recovery Care Beds/Rooms when Medically Necessary, and in accordance with BCBSMT Medical Policy guidelines.
 Observation and Recovery Beds/Rooms services are subject to the following limitations: